-To date, it has only been possible to issue an EPS prescription where the patient has nominated a pharmacy or other dispenser.
+Previously, it was only to issue an EPS prescription where the patient has nominated a pharmacy or other dispenser.
 EPS has therefore been most advantageous for patients who receive regular medication and who tend to get their prescriptions dispensed at the same pharmacy most of the time.

 Under Phase 4 of EPS, prescriptions would be sent via EPS by default, whether a patient has an EPS nomination in place or not.
 However, where certain criteria are met, a paper prescription would still be used, for example:

 - when a patient explicitly asks their GP for a paper prescription; or